Lionessm/google-meet-link-generator/dev-notes.md

 **Note**: The biggest stressor in this implementation is getting the credentials you need.
 As such, here is a detailed overview of how to achieve that.

 ### Approach
 Getting credentials for using your personal email as a bot.
-An alternative is to have Google Workspace (organization) account in order to provide Domain-Wide delegations access; however, I used a simple email in order to achieve this MVP as I did not have access to an organization workspace.
+An alternative was to have Google Workspace (organization) account in order to provide Domain-Wide Delegations access; however, I used a simple email in order to achieve this MVP as I did not have access to an organization workspace.
 You can find additional information on the Domain Wide Delegation Access here: https://developers.google.com/identity/protocols/oauth2/service-account#delegatingauthority.

 ### Step-by-Step Guide